 Professional high resolution at a consumer price

-XFAB® 2000 is the innovative desktop 3D printer equipped with the same technology used in DWS professional printers.
-XFAB 2000 is perfect for industrial design prototyping, digital dental modelling, and artisanal jewellery making, as well as in educational settings and makerspaces.
+XFAB 2000 is the innovative desktop 3D printer equipped with the same technology used in our professional printers.

-Thanks to these smart cartridges and the mechanism of extrusion inside XFAB 2000, no manual intervention is required and the risk of accidental spills is eliminated.
+The smart cartridges for the XFAB 3D printer have been designed to ensure that resin refills are easy, fast, and safe.
+Thanks to the extrusion mechanism inside the XFAB, no manual intervention is required and the risk of accidental spills is eliminated.

 XFAB is a 3D printing solution accessible to everyone, incorporating the advanced technologies found in professional systems, such as the sophisticated TTT (Tank Translation Technology) System patented by DWS, which ensures that the tank wears evenly and avoids localised laser damage.
 The BluEdge® laser developed in-house at DWS is accurate and precise, and calibrated to achieve smooth surfaces requiring no further finishing.
 It is long-lasting and needs no maintenance or adjustment.

 XFAB works with DWS proprietary parametric software, which automatically generates any support structures required while printing a 3D object.
 Using Nauta, users can quickly create and optimise the support structure according to their requirements.
 The software gives them the freedom to modify supports, and alter the orientation and position of objects for 3D printing, to maximise the quality of the surfaces produced.
 The output file can then be exported to the Fictor software, which launches and manages the printing process.